swissChili/bakery/readme.md

 Bake the ingredient, including linking the specified libraries, using the `compiler` and `c_standard`.
 These default to `g++` and `c++17` respectively.
 Change these simply by setting the variables to something else.
 These variables are recipe-specific, different compilers and c standards can be defined for each recipe.
+- `define_all definition value`
+defines a variable `definition` for every ingredient loaded.
+Use this variable in *any* of your C/C++ programs with `%%definition%%`.
+This is convenient for things like setting a program version for all files in a project.